TL-System/plato/docs/Configuration.md

 - `mistnet_outbound_features`: Convert PyTorch tensor features into NumPy arrays before sending to the server, for the benefit of saving a substantial amount of communication overhead if the feature dataset is large.
 Must be placed after `mistnet_unbatch`.

 - `gradient_laplace`: Clip and add random noise with laplace distribution to gradients.
+This processor requires `dp_epsilon` and `dp_delta` to be specified in the `algorithm` section.

 - `gradient_gaussian`: Clip and add random noise with gaussian distribution to gradients.
+This processor requires `dp_epsilon` and `dp_delta` to be specified in the `algorithm` section.

 #### Valid processors for `clients.inbound_processors`